dotnet/docs-aspire/docs/testing/manage-app-host.md

 :::zone-end

-By capturing the app host instance in a field when the test run is started, we can share it between each test without the need to recreate it, decreasing the time it takes to run the test suite.
-Then, when the test run has completed, we can dispose of the app host instance, which will clean up any resources that were created during the test run, such as containers.
+By capturing the app host in a field when the test run is started, we can access it in each test without the need to recreate it, decreasing the time it takes to run the test suite.
+Then, when the test run has completed, we dispose of the app host, which will clean up any resources that were created during the test run, such as containers.

 ## Using the `DistributedApplicationFactory` class

-While the `DistributedApplicationTestingBuilder` class is useful for many scenarios, there may be instances that we want to have more control over the pipeline for starting the app host instance, such as executing code before the builder is created or after the app host is built.
-In these cases, we can use the `DistributedApplicationFactory` class to create the app host instance.
+While the `DistributedApplicationTestingBuilder` class is useful for many scenarios, there may be instances that we want to have more control over starting the app host, such as executing code before the builder is created or after the app host is built.
+In these cases, we can implement our own version of the `DistributedApplicationFactory` class.
 This is what the `DistributedApplicationTestingBuilder` uses internally.

 ```csharp
 public class TestingAspireAppHost : DistributedApplicationFactory(typeof(Projects.AspireApp_AppHost))